jhanley634/soft-eng-info/blog/2021-12-17-start-with-a-test.md

 You got your tests "for free"!

 You're going to have to do this work anyway.
-Might as well produced a checked-in document at the same time, which you or teammates can run in the months to come.
+Might as well produce a checked-in document at the same time, which you or teammates can run in the months to come.
 Give it a try.
 I predict you'll like it.